suryasuhaas/Pizza/README.md

 This recipe is about a Pizza.It is a very tasty but a junk food.
 Many people all over the world enjoy eating this dish.

 The ingredients for making a pizza are:
-Pizza Base
+Pizza Base,
-Paneer
+Paneer,
-Cheese
+Cheese,
-Sauce
+Sauce,
-Tomatoes
+Tomatoes,
-Capsicum
+Capsicum,
-Olives
+Olives,
-Chilly flakes
+Chilly flakes.

 First take the pizza base and add sauce on it.
 Grate the cheese and paneer and them to the pizza base.